Pamblam/XHRCreep/README.md

 # XHRCreep.js

-A complete wrapper for XMLHttpRequest (and ActiveX) that provides hooks to override and monitor method calls and events on the XHR contructor.
+A complete wrapper for XMLHttpRequest (and ActiveX - for some reason) that provides hooks to override and monitor method calls and events on XHR.

+XHRCreep works by re-writing and re-assigning XMLHttpRequest (or ActiveX) with a wrapper class and inserting hooks.
+The benefit of this is that you can change read-only properties and override and monitor all requests for debugging or analytics purposes.
+The drawback of this is that it's really easy to tie your code in knots if not used properly.

+All by itself, XHRCreep does absolutely nothing.
+All it does is expose hooks that can be set to be called when other methods/events are called/fired.

 ## Bird's Eye View:

 XHRCreep looks like this...

         XHRCreep = {
             methods:{
     			notify: {
     				open: function(){},